Welcome to FamilyCounselingSanDiego.com

 BILLING AND PAYMENTS: You will be expected to pay for each session at the time it is held, unless we agree otherwise or unless you have insurance coverage which requires another arrangement.
 Payment schedules for other professional services will be agreed to when they are requested.
 [In circumstances of unusual financial hardship, I may be willing to negotiate a fee adjustment or payment installment plan.]

-If your account has not been paid for more than 60 days and arrangements for payment have not been agreed upon, I have the option of using legal means to secure the payment.
+If your account has not been paid for more than 60 days by your insurance and arrangements for payment have not been agreed upon, I have the option of using legal means to secure the payment.
+In addition your credit card on file will be charged all co-payments and the amount for services rendered that is contracted by your insurance.
+If you wish to utilize EAP insurance payments you will need to pay for any sessions not paid or payments we have not received by your EAP insurance company.
 This may involve hiring a collection agency or going through small claims court.
 [If such legal action is necessary, its costs will be included in the claim.]
 In most collection situations, the only information I release regarding a patient’s treatment is his/her name, the nature of services provided, and the amount due.
-We do not welcome court appearances and charge $400 per hour including travel if you insist on therapist going to court.
+We do not welcome court appearances and charge $500 per hour including travel if you insist on a therapist going to court.
 As proposed model legislation drafted by DOJ provides, “A victim has a privilege to refuse to disclose and to prevent any other person from disclosing confidential communications between a victim and a victim counselor, in any criminal, civil, legislative, administrative, or other proceeding.
 Confidential communications may be disclosed by a person other than the victim only with the prior written consent of the victim.”
 In addition to preventing counselors from testifying or being compelled to testify in court, many privilege laws directly extend protection to a counselor’s written records, such as reports, memorandum, and working papers produced during the course of the counseling.
 DOJ’s proposed model legislation defines “confidential communications” as any information, whether written or spoken, which is transmitted between a victim . . . and a victim counselor in the course of the counseling relationship and in private, or in the presence of a third party who is present to facilitate communication or further the counseling process.

 Even in the absence of specific statutory language, courts have interpreted the privilege to apply to records and materials developed throughout a counseling relationship.
 As the Pennsylvania Supreme Court reasoned, “the statutory privilege considered here must extend to the subpoena of records and other documents developed throughout the counseling relationship, any other interpretation of the statute would render the entire privilege meaningless. . . .
 Insulating the counselor from giving testimony would be inconsequential, as most information the counselor might give would be available in the records themselves.”
 The U.S. Supreme Court observed that effective psychotherapy . . . depends upon an atmosphere of confidence and trust in which the patient is willing to make a frank and complete disclosure of facts, emotions, memories, and fears.
 Because of the sensitive nature of the problems for which individuals consult psychotherapists, disclosure of confidential communications made during counseling sessions may cause embarrassment or disgrace.
 For this reason, the mere possibility of disclosure may impede development of the confidential relationship necessary for successful treatment.